BloomBooks/BloomReader/README.md

 ## Tie into BloomLibrary.org

-- BloomLibrary.org publishes an [OPDS](http://opds-spec.org/specs/opds-catalog-1-1-20110627/) catalog of all its books.
+- [x] BloomLibrary.org publishes an [OPDS](http://opds-spec.org/specs/opds-catalog-1-1-20110627/) catalog of all its books.
-- User can see a list of all the books in her language that are on [BloomLibrary.org](http://bloomlibrary.org).
+- [x] User can see a list of all the books in her language that are on [BloomLibrary.org](http://bloomlibrary.org).
-- User can preview books, perhaps in a very low-bandwidth form.
+- [x] User can preview books, perhaps in a very low-bandwidth form.
-- User can choose to download books to her device.
+- [x] User can choose to download books to her device.
-- User gets notifications when new or updated books are available.
+- [ ] User gets notifications when new or updated books are available.

-At this point, anyone could publish a book using the existing Bloom mechanism, and have it immediately downloadable by anyone with Bloom Reader.
-Books would still spread mostly from person to person in expensive internet areas.
+At this point, anyone can publish a book using the existing Bloom mechanism, and have it immediately downloadable by anyone with Bloom Reader.
+Books still spread mostly from person to person in expensive internet areas.

 ## Other things on the radar

-- [ ] Use [Crosswalk](https://crosswalk-project.org/) to get an up-to-date browser that can handle Bloom's Talking Books.
-- [ ] Use Graphite-enabled Crosswalk to support languages with the most complex scripts.
-- [x] Support Ken Burns animation as we do in [BloomPlayer.js](https://github.com/BloomBooks/BloomPlayer).
+- [x] Support Ken Burns animation.
-- [x] Support background music that works across pages, as we do in BloomPlayer.js.
+- [x] Support background music that works across pages.
 - [x] In-app sharing/synchronization via bluetooth and wifi-direct.

 # Building